agathis-project/salix-arctica/README.md

 ### 3.5.
 USB Switch
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/usb_switch.PNG)

-- When the root needs to be the device for an USB host connected to USB-OTG port, a hw switch(U22) connects the host to the uC USB port to run the authentication; after passing the test, the host is switched to the uP USB (USB0 of AM3356).
+- when the root needs to be the device for an USB host connected to USB-OTG port, a hw switch(U22) connects the host to the uC USB port to run the authentication; after passing the test, the host is switched to the uP USB (USB0 of AM3356).